Joe Biden cancels events after positive COVID test – DW – 07/18/2024

 Schiff became the latest, and the first after a would-be assassin took a shot at Republican presidential nominee former President Donald Trump.

-Schiff is considered to be close to former Democratic House Speaker Nancy Pelosi, who continues to wield great influence in the party.
+Schiff is considered to be close to former Democratic House Speaker Nancy Pelosi, who continues to wield significant influence in the party.

 Pelosi recently said in an interview that it was up to Biden to decide whether he would run, making headlines by failing to back him explicitly.

-On Wednesday, powerfull Democrats Senate Majority Leader Chuck Schumer and House Democratic Leader Hakeem Jeffries encouraged the party to delay for a week plans to hold the virtual vote to renominate Biden.
+On Wednesday, powerful Democrats Senate Majority Leader Chuck Schumer and House Democratic Leader Hakeem Jeffries encouraged the party to delay for a week plans to hold the virtual vote to renominate Biden.

-The move to schedule the roll call, which would come weeks before the Democratic National Convention opens in Chicago on Aug.
+The move to schedule the roll call, which would come weeks before the Democratic National Convention opens in Chicago in mid-August.